Does the EU’s new privacy law restrict the use of A.I.?

 What’s covered in the GDPR?

-Citizens’ rights: Every natural person owns his or her data.
+Citizens’ rights: Every natural person is owner of his or her data.
 He or she has the right of inspection, improvement of, addition to and removal of data (‘right to be forgotten’) held by any organisation or service provider.
 Included in these rights is data portability: a person can ask to receive his data in a standard format, in order to move it to a different organisation or service provider.

 Permission: To obtain permission for the use of data, an active action (like clicking on a link or ticking a box) is required.
 Every specific use of data needs a separate permission.
 For minors under 16, additional parental consent is needed.